If there is any time of the year that you need to look after yourself, it's the end of the year!

 If you are hosting Christmas this year, I hope you gather the troops!
 Our house is hosting again this year but I really don't mind as it's not much work at all.
 In fact, it's super cruisy because all my family members bring something!
 This is the way we have always done it, so there's not so much stress or financial burden on one family.
 I do the ham, nibblies and salads, my mum does Turducken (the night before as we have it cold), dad does the prawns and my sister does pavlova and the best potato salad you ever did eat.

 Easy and fun with no stress at all (plus we can never fit in dinner so it's a very cruisy evening as well!)

 5. Ask for Help!

 We all need to get better at this!
 Swap your kids for playdates so you get a couple of hours off one day and then you can give another mum a couple of hours off another day!
-Not able to get to the shops for any reason, ring and ask someone to pick up some food for you (or get into that online shopping!) or ask your partner or family members to help you run some of your errands when they are doing theirs.
-Returning the favour when you can and it makes for getting your community more like a village where we help each other....
+If you are not able to get to the shops for any reason, ring and ask someone to pick up food for you (or get into that online shopping!)

 6. Silly Season Saviour

 We encounter so much at this time of year. from catching up with friends and family we may not have seen for a while (and everyone has that one tricky relative!) ;) to having a lot more on our plate.
 It's times like these that we tend to soldier on through and not give our feelings and emotions enough time to be felt or processed.
 Enter Silly Season Saviour!
 I created this blend for this time of year to cover it all!

 Silly Season Saviour is a bottle of calm to see you through the end of year craziness.
 Silly Season Saviour will have you telling yourself that when it comes to all your end of year commitments, Christmas, New Years Eve, kids, family, shopping, cooking, socialising and everything in between that 'You've Got This'!